videlec/aims-python-rwanda-2016/README.md

 - [Jupyter worksheet 3](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet3.ipynb) functions ([view it online](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet3.ipynb))

 The subject of the assignment is [arith.pdf](https://github.com/videlec/aims-python-rwanda-2016/raw/master/assignment/arith.pdf).
-You should program all functions inside a single worksheet.
+You should program all functions inside a single Jupyter worksheet.
 To submit your assignment, go to the Jupyter menu and download the worksheet in ipynb format ("File -> Download as -> Notebook (.ipynb)").
 Then send this file by mail at vincent.delecroix@u-bordeaux.fr